wttai004/git_workshop/README.md

 # Introduction

-This is a note intended to introduce basic workflow using Git and GitHub that a typical physics graduate student might encounter, written for a planned workshop at University of Pennsylvania.
+This is a note for a workshop at University of Pennsylvania intended to introduce basic workflow using Git and GitHub that a typical physics graduate student might encounter.
 The intended outcome of the workshop is for the participants to go away knowing how to apply git to version-control their own codes at a basic operational level.

 **What is Git?**